 Mayor Gaetano Manfredi on X writes: "In constant contact with the prefect and the VdF for the fire that hit the hill ofthe Camaldoli".

-"At the moment, thanks to the timely intervention, the fire does not threaten the inhabited areas.
-Tonight teams were left on guard and tomorrow aerial extinguishing operations will resume."
+"At the moment, thanks to the timely intervention, the fire is not threatening residential areas.
+Crews will remain on standby tonight, and aerial firefighting operations will resume tomorrow."

 The prefect of Naples was also at the scene of the fire

-The prefect of Naples, Michele di Bari, also went to the site of the fire that broke out late this evening in Naples on the Camaldoli hill.
+The prefect of Naples, Michele di Bari, also went to the site of the fire that broke out late this evening on the Camaldoli hill in Naples.

-At the same time, the prefect activated the rescue coordination center to monitor the evolution of the situation and is meeting with the leaders of the teams that arrived to put out the flames.
+At the same time, the prefect activated the rescue coordination center to monitor the situation and is meeting with the leaders of the teams who arrived to put out the flames.